CascaTheGreat/EMTVault/Chapter 13 - Vascular Access and Medication Admin/Colloid Solutions.md

 Pull fluid into the vascular compartments, useful in edema.
+Uses complex molecules like protein or sugars, not carried by us.